 Letting his water freeze over.

+The first horsekeeping winter mistake that horse owners make is letting their horse’s water freeze over.
 A horse will not stay properly hydrated if his water is frozen.
 Snow and ice are no substitute for clean, unfrozen drinking water.
 Your horse’s risk of impaction colic is greatly increased if he doesn’t have access to unfrozen water at all times.
 If you live in a region that experiences below-freezing temperatures, invest in a heating device specifically designed for horse waterers and troughs.

 Not increasing feed rations when temperatures dip.